sc268/Grayrify/README.md

-# GoGray
+# Grayrify

 What's this?
-- A chrome extension turns all Facebook pages into grayscale.
+- A chrome extension turns webpages from certain domains (configurable) into grayscale.

 How to install it?
 - Download it, drag the "GoGray" subfolder into chrome://extensions.